joshuag/cletech/mentors.md

 # The Cleveland Tech Mentorship list

 These are folks that have volunteered their time to help mentor anyone.
-By adding your name here, you are signalling your availability via the Cleveland Tech Slack to answer questions in your area of expertise.
+By adding your slack username here, you are signalling your availability via the Cleveland Tech Slack to answer questions in your area of expertise.

 ## Engineering Management
 * joshuag